Itanium: Inception: 1989–1994

 In November 1993 HP approached Intel, seeking collaboration on an innovative future architecture.
 At the time Intel was looking to extend x86 to 64 bits in a processor codenamed P7, which they found challenging.
 Later Intel claimed that four different design teams had explored 64-bit extensions, but each of them concluded that it was not economically feasible.
 At the meeting with HP, Intel's engineers were impressed when Jerry Huck and Rajiv Gupta presented the PA-WideWord architecture they had designed to replace PA-RISC.
 "When we saw WideWord, we saw a lot of things we had only been looking at doing, already in their full glory", said Intel's John Crawford, who in 1994 became the chief architect of Merced, and who had earlier argued against extending the x86 with P7.
 HP's Gupta recalled: "I looked Albert Yu [Intel's general manager for microprocessors] in the eyes and showed him we could run circles around PowerPC, that we could kill PowerPC, that we could kill the x86."
-Soon Intel and HP started conducting in-depth technical discussions at a HP office, where each side had six engineers who exchanged and discussed both companies' confidential architectural research.
+Soon Intel and HP started conducting in-depth technical discussions at an HP office, where each side had six engineers who exchanged and discussed both companies' confidential architectural research.
 They then decided to use not only PA-WideWord, but also the more experimental HP Labs PlayDoh as the source of their joint future architecture.
 Convinced of the superiority of the new project, in 1994 Intel canceled their existing plans for P7.

 In June 1994 Intel and HP announced their joint effort to make a new ISA that would adopt ideas of Wide Word and VLIW.
 Yu declared: "If I were competitors, I'd be really worried.
 If you think you have a future, you don't."
-On P7's future Intel said the alliance would impact it, but "it is not clear" whether it "will fully encompass the new architecture".
+On P7's future, Intel said the alliance would impact it, but "it is not clear" whether it would "fully encompass the new architecture".

-Later the same month Intel said that some of the first features of the new architecture will start appearing on Intel chips as early as the P7, but the full version will appear sometime later.
+Later the same month, Intel said that some of the first features of the new architecture would start appearing on Intel chips as early as the P7, but the full version would appear sometime later.

 In August 1994 EE Times reported that Intel told investors that P7 was being re-evaluated and possibly canceled in favor of the HP processor.
 Intel immediately issued a clarification, saying that P7 is still being defined, and that HP may contribute to its architecture.
 Later it was confirmed that the P7 codename had indeed passed to the HP-Intel processor.
 By early 1996 Intel revealed its new codename, Merced.